DanGxG/DanGxG/README_en.md

 # 👋 Hi, I'm Daniel

 I am a young and enthusiastic Full Stack Developer with a deep passion for computer science and a constant ambition to learn and achieve new goals.
 I consider myself a proactive and responsible person, I enjoy working in a team, and I adapt easily to various work environments, always seeking new challenges.
-Dreaming in code 💭 • Automation geek 🤖 • Balding because of coding 🧠💥

 <!-- Link to Spanish Version -->
 **[Versión en Español](README.md)**